Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 After designing "fragment_notes" layout, create another `resource` file called "fragment_addedditnotes".
 Design the "writing notes" from here.

-Then, create another `resource` file and name it "item_notes".
+Then, create another `resource` file and name it: "item_notes".

-Then, create a new `Package` in `com.example.simplenotesapp`, and name it "ui".
+Then, create a new `Package` in `com.example.simplenotesapp`, and name it: "ui".

-In this new `package`, create a new `Kotlin class` file, name it "NoteFragment", and write this code:
+In this new `package`, create a new `Kotlin class` file, name it: "NoteFragment", and write this code:
 ```
 	package com.example.simplenotesapp.ui